hapijs/hapi/docs/Reference.md

 ### `server.expose(obj)`

-Merges a deep copy of an object into to the existing content of `server.plugins[name]`(when added to all the connections) and to each `connection.plugins[name]` (where 'name' is the plugin name)
+Merges a deep copy of an object into to the existing content of `server.plugins[name]` where:
-where:
 - `obj` - the object merged into the exposed properties container.

 ```js